liatrio/csuc-workshop/docs/index.md

 - A status badge that shows your project is healthy
 - Automated releases that run on pushes to your main branch
 - Confidence to use Git & GitHub in your coursework and beyond
+- Start building out your GitHub heatmap (employers do look at this!)

 ## Learning Goals